david-dorf/multidim_rrt_planner/README.md

 Author: David Dorf

 ## Description
 3D and 2D implementation of Rapid Exploring Random Tree algorithms for ROS 2.
 The main ROS 2 nodes are rrt2D and rrt3D, which can take user inputs and publish the nodes of the RRT and the path to the goal.
 The ROS 2 nodes are currently in development.
 The nodes can subscribe to topics for map data, marker obstacles, and can be launched with rrt2Dlaunch.xml and rrt3Dlaunch.xml, respectively.
+C++ version: https://github.com/daviddorf2023/multidim_rrt_cpp.

 ## Installation
 ### Dependencies